tonymet/dualstack/README.md

 NewMultiListenerRaw returns a MultiListener wrapper of multiple listeners

-useful when raw net.Addr is needed
+useful when raw net.Addr or net.Listener is needed

 <a name="MultiListener.Accept"></a>
 ### func \(\*MultiListener\) Accept